symfony/symfony-docs/cookbook/configuration/front_controllers_and_kernel.rst

 The ``AppKernel``
 =================

-The Kernel object is the core of Symfony2.
-The Kernel is responsible for setting up all the bundles that make up your application and providing them with the application's configuration.
+The :class:`Symfony\\Component\\HttpKernel\\Kernel` is the core of Symfony2.
+It is responsible for setting up all the bundles that make up your application and providing them with the application's configuration.
 It then creates the service container before serving requests in its :method:`Symfony\\Component\\HttpKernel\\HttpKernelInterface::handle` method.

-There are two `template methods`_ related to the first two of these steps which the
-:class:`base HttpKernel <Symfony\\Component\\HttpKernel\\HttpKernel>`
-does not implement:
+There are two methods declared in the :class:`Symfony\\Component\\HttpKernel\\KernelInterface` that are left unimplemented in :class:`Symfony\\Component\\HttpKernel\\Kernel` and thus serve as `template methods`_:

-* :method:`Symfony\\Component\\HttpKernel\\HttpKernel::registerBundles`,
+* :method:`Symfony\\Component\\HttpKernel\\KernelInterface::registerBundles`,
    which must return an array of all bundles needed to run the application;

 * :method:`Symfony\\Component\\HttpKernel\\KernelInterface::registerContainerConfiguration`,
    which loads the application configuration.